mrClapham/b_swan_test/README.md

 ###Here is the Github search app.
-All in all it was about 20hrs or extremly fragmented effort.
+All in all it was about 20hrs of extremly fragmented work.

-It is a single page Angular app running on a really basic node server.
+It's a single page Angular app, running on a really basic node server.

 The styling is mostly Twitter Bootstrap, with a bit of tarting up.